srijan/srijan_blog/_posts/2013-02-22-posting-to-jekyll-from-my-phone.md

 I will be updating here how exactly I did it here in a little while.

-This post was made from Firefox for android.
+This post was made from Firefox for Android.

 You can see the [code for this blog on github](https://github.com/srijan/srijan_blog).